gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ## Quick note on relationship to gem5 models

-The C++ code in gem5 specifies *parameterized* **models**.
+The C++ code in gem5 specifies *parameterized* **models** (typically refered to "SimObjects" in most gem5 literature).
 These models are then instantiated in the Python scripts.

-The standard library is a way to *wrap* these models in a standard API.
+The standard library is a way to *wrap* these models in a standard API into, what we call, *components*.
-Most of the components in the standard library are models with pre-specified parameters.
+The standard library are pre-made Python script instiating these models provided by gem5.

+The gem5 mode are fine grained concepst which make little sense for us to divide down further into sub-models or hardcore parameters for (for example, a _core_).
+A component works on courser grained concepts typically containing many models instatiate with sensible parameter ()  (for, example a _processor_ which contains multiple cores, how they are connected buses and eachother with all parameters set ot sensible values.

-If you want to change the values of the parameters of the models, you are encouraged to *extend* (i.e., subclass) the components in the standard library or create new components.
+If you want to create a new compoent you are encouraged to *extend* (i.e., subclass) the components in the standard library or create new components.
+This allows you the models within the component and the value of their parameters.
 We will see some examples of this over the coming lectures.

 ---